 What is the left?
 What are the ideas from the left today?
 We know they support labor unions, and believe that the government was created to help the needy.
 To better explain it, I'll use a description from Edward Feser of someone who would be a good Presidential candidate for the "modern-day US Democratic party" as well as use a quote to describe the left's belief of labor unions.
 Please let me know if I'm incorrect in this description:

 He counted a number of homosexuals as friends and collaborators, and took the view that a man's personal morals were none of his business; some scholars of his life believe that he himself may have been homosexual or bisexual.
-He was ahead of his time where a number of contemporary progressive causes are concerned: he disliked smoking, regarding it as a serious danger to public health, and took steps to combat it; he was a vegetarian and animal lover; he enacted tough gun control laws; and he advocated euthanasia for the incurably ill.
+He was ahead of his time where a number of contemporary progressive causes are concerned: he disliked smoking, regarding it as a serious danger to public health, and took steps to combat it; he was a vegetarian and animal lover; he enacted tough gun control laws; and he advocated euthanasia for the incurably ill."As things stand today, the trade unions in my opinion cannot be dispensed with.
+On the contrary, they are among the most important institutions of the nation's economic life.
+Their significance lies not only in the social and political field, but even more in the general field of national politics.
+A people whose broad masses, through a sound trade-union movement, obtain the satisfaction of their living requirements and at the same time an education, will be tremendously strengthened in its power of resistance in the struggle for existence".

 He championed the rights of workers, regarded capitalist society as brutal and unjust, and sought a third way between communism and the free market.
 In this regard, he and his associates greatly admired the strong steps taken by President Franklin Roosevelt's New Deal to take large-scale economic decision-making out of private hands and put it into those of government planning agencies.
 His aim was to institute a brand of socialism that avoided the inefficiencies that plagued the Soviet variety, and many former communists found his program highly congenial.
 He deplored the selfish individualism he took to be endemic to modern Western society, and wanted to replace it with an ethic of self-sacrifice: As Christ proclaimed 'love one another', he said, so our call -- 'people's community,' 'public need before private greed,' 'communally-minded social consciousness' -- rings out.!
 This call will echo throughout the world!